christopher5106/christopher5106.github.io/_posts/2017-12-1-python-dash-evaluate-true-skills-reinforcement-learning-agents-distributed-cluster.markdown

 ### About my implementation

-The purpose is not necessary a specification at this time but more an exchange to check I understood correctly the problem.

 Please note the following points:

-- there might be some other cases to test for reliability, and this comes with experience.
-For example, a match that never finishes.
+- there might be some other cases to test the distribution reliability, and this comes with experience.
+For example, a play that never finishes.
 It is possible in the `check_status()` method to exit after a timeout or when a certain percentage of the matches has finished.

-- reliability of the cluster is the job of `Dask` team
+- the reliability of the cluster is the job of `Dask` team

-- I do not re-submit matches for which there has been a failure.
-In this case, it does not disturb the final skill accuracy.
-But, in a real world setting, it is still important to check why they fail because there might hide some bigger problems having a huge impact on the final result.
+- here, I do not re-submit plays for which there has been a failure.
+In this case, such failures stay irrelevant, and do not disturb the final skill accuracy computation.
+But, in a real world setting, it is always important to understand all sources of failures because they might hide bigger problems with a huge impact on the final result.

-- if Trueskill were computation costly, or agents heavy to move from one machine to another one, we could have partition the game, as in a real world competition, with semi finals, finals, ... and shuffling the partitions after a few matches inside each partition.
+- if Trueskill were computation costly, or agents heavy to move from one machine to another one, we could have partitionned the game, as in a real world competition, with semi-finals, finals, ... and shuffling the partitions after a few matches inside each partition.

 - I'm not sure what it means to have an agent compete against himself, so I removed this case.

-- it was not so easy to test the correctness of the implementation in another way than by implementing a test game, in particular for the tie games.
+- it is not so easy to test the correctness of the implementation in another way than by implementing a test game, in particular for the tie games.
 For example, after a tie game between an agent and himself, at the beginning, when its skill is 25.0, the Trueskill skill becomes 25.000000000000004 or 24.999999999999993.

-### Questions
+For me, there are still some open questions:

-- I'm new with TrueSkill, and also not the expert about Bayes inferences.
-I do not understand what quality of a game means in their framework.
+- in TrueSkill, I left the understanding of the "quality" of a game in their framework.

 - I'm not sure how TrueSkill updates the skills in a tie game / drawn game between an agent and himself...

 - I'm not sure about the behavior of Dask default distributed scheduler and the Python interpretation in the case of unresponsive tasks (`sleep` method or time-based algorithm).
 It looks like the Python interpreter has optimized the sequence of instructions of the game, and the pool of threads takes into account such unresponsive tasks.
 I also tested the resource limitation, adding `resources={'GPU': 1}` to the job submition and simulating limited resource workers with `dask-worker 172.17.0.2:8786 --resources "GPU=8"` but still without success.
 So, the only way would be to use real costly operations to emulate a heavy games.

+**Well done!**